FRACerqueira/PipeAndFilter/docs/apis/pipeandfilter.pipestatus.md

 Namespace: PipeAndFilter

-Represents the status of the pipe or task
+Represents the status of step (pipe, condition or task)

 ```csharp
 public struct PipeStatus